U.S. court cases aim to rein in age-discrimination hiring practices

 The ADEA clearly covers employees claiming disparate impact, but the current legal battle focuses on whether it protects applicants as well.
 The question is important.
 A recent AARP survey found that more than 90 percent of U.S. workers see age discrimination as “somewhat or very common” in the workplace, and 44 percent of older job applicants say they have been asked (illegally) for age-related information from potential employers.

-Kleber’s resume includes a stint as general counsel for a Fortune 500 company, Dean Foods Co DF.N, consulting in the dairy industry, and serving as CEO of the American Dairy Products Institute.
+Kleber’s resume includes a stint as general counsel for a Fortune 500 company, Dean Foods Co, consulting in the dairy industry, and serving as CEO of the American Dairy Products Institute.

 When Kleber lost his job at the trade association, he and his wife were still working to finish putting four children through college, and while the family was not facing a financial crisis, he did need an income.
 “I wanted to be able to meet our expenses and not invade our retirement accounts - we still had bills to pay.”